shawnmckinney/remote-code-execution-sample/README.md

  13. To run inside IDE (optional) - if you are running inside of an integrated development environment like eclipse, netbeans or intellij, add additional codebase to my-java.policy:

  ```
- // Optionally, If running from an IDE, gets configured something like this.... (for intellij):
+ // Optional, If running this sample inside an IDE, it gets configured something like this.... (for intellij):
  grant codeBase "file:${user.home}/JavaTools/idea-IC-139.659.2/lib/idea_rt.jar" {
-   //permission java.security.AllPermission;
    permission java.util.PropertyPermission "*", "read";
    permission java.lang.RuntimePermission "*";
    permission java.lang.reflect.ReflectPermission "suppressAccessChecks";